Empowering Autistic Children

 Guided Learning

 Experienced educators lead children in practical, engaging activities.
+From growing herbs to building an Ikea table.

 Learning Center